ubc/global_javascript/readme.txt

 v0.10 - added a regex replacer to prepare for minification in next release
       - added additional saving that utilizes unix timestamping to prep for future loading method
+      - plugin now saves external javascript to a custom directory in uploads by site and create one if not available

 v0.9.2 - changed the behaviour of the Javascript saving and loading